 Horse & Hound Awards 2018

-We are delighted to announce the launch of our third Horse & Hound Awards.
+Welcome to the third Horse & Hound Awards.
 Following two successful runnings in 2016 and 2017, this year’s Awards are set to be bigger and better than ever.
 We will honour the heroes of 2018 in a glittering, star-studded ceremony attended by more than 250 people at Cheltenham Racecourse.

 The Award winners will be revealed at the H&H Awards dinner on 8 November at Cheltenham Racecourse, to which all those shortlisted will be invited with a guest.